 And let’s be honest – no one is happy on a diet.
 It’s typically a miserable, isolating experience that affects more than just your relationship with food.

-What can you do instead of diet culture?
-Read on.
+So, what can you do instead of fall into toxic diet culture?

 Changing your unhealthy relationship with food takes time, and intuitive eating is the way there.